Richard Vallat KC

 - SDLT on various commercial property transactions including classification of buildings and restructuring of property holding unit trusts.

-- SDRT including Henderson Investment Funds (redemption of units in unit trust; strict construction of relief).
+- SDRT including Henderson Investment Funds (redemption of units in unit trust; strict construction of relief)

 Private client